chinapedia/wikipedia.abstract.en/Page/Aruba.md

 Culture

-Centrum_Oranjestad.jpg]]
+]]

 On 18 March, Aruba celebrates its National Day.
 In 1976, Aruba presented its National Anthem (Aruba Dushi Tera) and Flag.

 Aruba has a varied culture.
 According to the _Bureau Burgelijke Stand en Bevolkingsregister_ (BBSB), in 2005 there were ninety-two different nationalities living on the island.
-Dutch influence can still be seen, as in the celebration of "Sinterklaas" on 5 and 6 December and other national holidays like 27 April, when in Aruba and the rest of the Kingdom of the Netherlands the King's birthday or "Dia di Rey" (Koningsdag) is celebrated.
-Iguanas_Aruba.JPGs on a rooftop in Aruba]]
+Dutch influence can still be seen, as in the celebration of "Sinterklaas" on 5 and 6 December and other national holidays like 27 April, when in Aruba and the rest of the Kingdom of the Netherlands the King's birthday or "Dia di Rey" (Koningsdag) is celebrated. s on a rooftop in Aruba]]

 Christmas and New Year's Eve are celebrated with the typical music and songs for gaitas for Christmas and the Dande for New Year, and _ayaca_, _ponche crema_, ham, and other typical foods and drinks.
 Millions of florins worth of fireworks are burnt at midnight on New Year's Eve.
 On 25 January, Betico Croes' birthday is celebrated.
 Dia di San Juan is celebrated on 24 June.